Plutonomicon/plutarch-plutus/docs/GUIDE.md

 `DerivePConstantViaCoercible` takes in 3 type parameters-
 * The Haskell type itself, for which `PConstant` is being implemented for.
 * The **direct** Plutarch synonym to the Haskell type.
-* Another Haskell type that the first param can be coerced into.
-TODO: more info
+* The Haskell type that the first param is *actually represented as*.
+The first param must be coercible to this type.

 Pretty simple!
 Let's check out `DerivePConstantViaNewtype` now-
 ```hs